SBW-2026/SBW-website/schedule.md

 main_nav: true
 ---

+We are currently planning the sessions and times and will be updating this page with new information.
+Please check below for a preliminary schedule.

 Look forward to exciting sessions in
 - Evolution
 - Genomics
 - Microbial ecology / Metagenomics
 - Machine learning / AI
 - Tools and Software
-and our wildcard session.
+and more.

-We are currently planning the sessions and times and will be updating this page with new information.
-Please check below for a preliminary schedule:

 <!-- ![alt text]({{ site.baseurl }}/assets/profile-placeholder.gif "Profile Picture"){:.profile} -->